 NBCC's Applied Research & Innovation (ARI) officers will assist in:

 - Planning the ethics review application

 - Advising on the procedures of the ethics review application

 - Ensuring proper submission of the ethics review application

 - Providing information that can aid in the preparation of the ethics review application

-External researchers seeking to use NBCC students or staff as participants for research purposes must submit a formal request to NBCC's Applied Research & Innovation Office.
+External researchers seeking to use NBCC students or staff as participants for research purposes must submit a formal request to NBCC's ARI office.

-Enquiries and clarification on NBCC's Research Ethics Board's policies and procedures are to be directed to the Applied Research and Innovation Office (firstname.lastname@example.org).
+Enquiries and clarification on NBCC's Research Ethics Board (REB) policies and procedures are to be directed to the ARI office (firstname.lastname@example.org).

-The Panel develops, interprets and implements the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2) and requires that all faculty, student, staff, funded or unfunded research proposals that involve human participants and fall under the TCPS 2 be brought before the REB for review and approval.
+The Panel develops, interprets and implements the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2, 2014) and requires that all faculty, student, staff, funded or unfunded research proposals at NBCC that involve human participants and fall under the TCPS 2 be brought before the Research Ethics Board (REB) for review and ethical clearance.
 Please note that the electronic version of the TCPS 2 is the official version of the Policy.

 NBCC advises all prospective researchers to read the Tri-Council Policy Statement and complete the TCPS 2 Course on Research Ethics (CORE) online tutorial.
 The tutorial will help researchers familiarize themselves with the TCPS 2 and consider their research in this light.